Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADServicePrincipalOwner.md

 # Add-AzureADServicePrincipalOwner

 ## SYNOPSIS
-Add an owner to a service principal
+Adds an owner to a service principal.

 ## SYNTAX